lmfit/uncertainties/doc/user_guide.rst

 .. _advanced math operations:

-Mathematical operations with uncertain Variables
+Mathematical operations with uncertain UFloat objects
 =====================================================

-Besides being able to apply basic mathematical operations to uncertainties Variables, this package provides generalized versions of 40 of the the functions from the standard :mod:`math` *module*.
+Besides being able to apply basic arithmetic operations to uncertainties :class`UFloat` objects, this package provides generalized versions of 40 of the the functions from the standard :mod:`math` *module*.
 These mathematical functions are found in the :mod:`uncertainties.umath` module: